Our Story

 In the years that we have got our farm started our herd has grown significantly!
 We added 5 more Nigerian Dwarf (unregistered) does to our herd as well as 1 (unregistered) buckling.
 We are hoping in the 2024-2025 year to add a new expansion of Registered Nigerian Dwarfs to our herd!

-Our mission is to bring quality Nigerian and Nigerian Dwarf goats, be they registered or unregistered to quality homes.
+Our mission is to bring quality and healthy Nigerian/Pygmy Cross and Nigerian Dwarf goats, be they registered or unregistered to quality homes.
 We understand that while goats may be livestock, they can also be part of the family (our herd sure is!).
 We want to bring the joy of owning these small ruminants to old and new goat owners alike!
 We have taken many classes and did extensive research to maintain a quality herd.
+Our primary focus is on milk lines, with many of our registered and unregistered does being great milk producers.

 We also want our goat owners to be able to enjoy their goats.
 We spend hours with babies socializing and getting them ready for their new homes.
 We implemented this year (2024) a packet to be sent home with all of our babies.
 As we get a lot of new goat owners or newer goat owners we give helpful information, terminology and handy medications to have on hand.
 We also offer lifetime mentorship for every goat leaving our farm.
 We want you to feel confident while maintaining your herd and the best way to build confidence is through knowledge and having someone to ask the questions to!